Tingting Li, Jane Luo, Marcia Santos, Fang Wang, and Sahana Mollah

 SCIEX, USA

 This technical note demonstrates rapid, high-resolution analysis of plasmid topological isoforms and accurate sizing of linear DNA fragments across a wide size range using the DNA 20 kb Plasmid and Linear kit from SCIEX.
 In nucleic acid therapeutics— such as cell and gene therapy and RNA vaccines—this kit helps with quickly characterizing new DNA templates, verifying the purity of supercoiled (SC) plasmids and determining the sizes of linearized plasmid DNA fragments.
-It overcomes the limitations of agarose gel electrophoresis and microchip-based capillary electrophoresis (CE) by providing fast, automated and high-resolution separation of topological isoforms and accurate sizing analysis of linearized plasmids up to 20 kb on the BioPhase 8800 system.
+It overcomes the limitations of traditional methods such as agarose gel electrophoresis and ion exchange chromatography (IEX) by providing fast, automated and high-resolution separation of topological isoforms and accurate sizing analysis of linearized plasmids up to 20 kb on the BioPhase 8800 system.
 Excellent assay repeatability and reproducibility were achieved with relative standard deviations (RSDs) of <1% for migration time (MT) and corrected peak area percentages (CPA%) of the SC isoform for multiple plasmids in multiple injections.

 Plasmids are small, extrachromosomal circular DNA molecules capable of replicating autonomously, separate from nuclear DNA and independent of cell division.
 They have become a critical starting material for manufacturing nucleic acid therapeutics.